ty2k/js-algorithms/README.md

 ## String: Check if "beautiful" - string-check-is-beautiful.js

 Returns `true` if given a string where each later letter in the alphabet appears as frequently or more than each earlier letter.
-From [CodeFights Arcade](https://app.codesignal.com/arcade).
+From [CodeFights Arcade 43](https://app.codesignal.com/arcade).

 ## String: Check palindrome - string-check-palindrome.js